 I told you I was trouble,

-You know, I think she made herself believe that she was no good.
+I think she made herself believe that she was no good.
 If that is what you believe you are, then you (can) become that person.

 I don’t believe for one second she was no good.
 However, I do believe she was struggling to make sense of this insane world.
 Something we all (have to) do to a certain extent.
 In her case, everything was compressed and expanded, skewed and distorted on a much larger scale.
 Who of us wouldn’t dip under in this sea of madness? or drown? as Amy did…